Table of Contents

 6.3 Interim Measures

-The SCO may implement interim measures when necessary to protect the safety and wellbeing of the College community, prevent disruption to College operations, or preserve the integrity of the conduct process.
+The SCO may implement interim measures when necessary to protect the safety and well-being of the College community, prevent disruption to College operations, or preserve the integrity of the conduct process.
 Interim measures are not a finding of responsibility and are not intended to be punitive or disciplinary in nature.
 See Appendix D for interim measures standards.

 6.4 Amnesty / Good Samaritan